gapgag55/100-days-challenge/readme.md

 **Today's Progress:** Develop an automated certification for people who joined the design your dream camp 2019

 **Thoughts:** Learning how to download the canvas as an image with custom fillText inserting.
 However, DPI's background in canvas is not quite worked well when rendering on webpage.
+It was blurred.
 I decided to remove canvas from DOM and give it created when download button trigged.

 **Link to work:** [Design Your Dream Certificate](https://design-your-dream-certificate.firebaseapp.com/)